 Create and communicate clear procedures at the start of projects and follow them throughout.
 During each project, stay on top of accounts payable and accounts receivable with a construction cash flow chart, following protocol in managing retainages and change orders.

-ServiceTitan’s Cloud-based Construction & Service Software enables business owners to drill down into the progress of each construction project.
-Real-time data displays cost variances and at-a-glance percentages of the budget used.
-The software integrates with QuickBooks or Sage Intacct accounting software for accurate, seamless reporting to eliminate manual errors.
+ServiceTitan’s cloud-based construction software enables business owners to drill down into the progress of each construction project.
+Real-time data displays project cost variances and at-a-glance percentages of the budget used.
+The software integrates with QuickBooks, Sage Intacct, and Viewpoint Vista accounting software for accurate, seamless reporting to eliminate manual errors.

 Calculate billing schedule and payment terms